mrc4tt/GameServerKernel/README.md

 # GameServerKernel / Scripts
-# [Supporting only 16slots] // Not longer being updated!
+### Not longer being updated!
 USE Liquorix, or create your own!

 I have high sv/var (red)
 **You can't get low sv/var, if you are running 32slots server!**